-Leaving social media is not a weird thing to do; in fact, many people are doing it with good reason.
+Leaving social media is not a weird thing; in fact, many people are doing it with good reason.

 A study by the Pew Research Center found that 42% of American adults have left Facebook.
-And it’s not just Facebook – people are leaving all social media platforms.
+And it’s not just Facebook – people are ditching many of their social media accounts.

 There are many reasons for this.

-Social media often makes people feel they’re missing out on something, even when they really aren’t.
+Social media often makes people feel they’re missing out on something, even when they aren’t.
 This is called FOMO – fear of missing out.
 Another con of social media networks is cyberbullying.
-People often post mean things on people’s social media accounts, leading to people feeling terrible about themselves.
+People often post mean things on social media accounts, making people feel terrible about themselves.

-In terms of productivity, social media can also steal people’s time that could be better spent doing something else.
-People spend too much time on social media apps, and they’re missing out on other things in life, like hanging out with people (in real life).
+Regarding productivity, social media can also steal people’s time that could be better spent doing something else.
+People spend too much time on social media apps and miss out on other things in life, like hanging out with people (in real life).